DevonQH/devonqh.github.io/index.md

 Although the ML&DL techniques have been widely used and showed great performance, there is still some important logical part missing for supporting these methods.
 Although my current target is learn about the already-knowns in ML&DL, I do hope to study the hidden logics behind the magic in the future.

+PS: My past reseach interest is about game theory and network economics.
+You may find an old version of my cv [here](./past_cv.pdf).

 ### Current Research

 #### Intelligent TCP Initial Window Selection via Reinforcement Learning